Cost of Living

 Best Cities for Expats Ranked in Vietnam

 Ho Chi Minh City, Hanoi, and Da Nang are top choices for expatriates.
-Ho Chi Minh City offers a busy urban lifestyle with numerous job opportunities.
+Ho Chi Minh City offers a bustling urban lifestyle with numerous job opportunities.
 Hanoi is known for its rich history and cultural heritage, while Da Nang provides a relaxed beach lifestyle.
 Nha Trang and Hoi An are also popular for their scenic beauty and affordable living.
 These cities offer a mix of modern amenities and traditional charm, attracting both tourists and long-term residents.

 Da Nang has been recognized for its digital infrastructure, making it a hotspot for tech professionals.
 Recent 2026 updates include infrastructure improvements and increased investment in public services in these cities.